ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 # Definitions
 [definitions]: #definitions

+TODO: split up these definitions into common, Sprout, Sapling, and possibly Orchard sections

 Many terms used here are defined in the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf)

 **notes**: Represents a value bound to a shielded payment address (public key)